Instagram Analytics 101: Your Google Analytics Instagram Tracking Guide

 What Is Link Shim and How Does It Affect Your Instagram Analytics?

-Link Shim is a tool was that designed to help keep Facebook users, and users of Facebook-owned Instagram, abreast about potential spammy or malicious websites.
+Link Shim is a tool that was designed to help keep Facebook users, and users of Facebook-owned Instagram, abreast about potential spammy or malicious websites.
 It also works to protect their personal information, like their username, from being revealed in the referrer URL.

 Link Shim temporarily redirects them to a non-HTTPS webpage where their referrer information is overwritten, thus hiding any personal information from you, the place where the user will ultimately land.